GuangjieYu1/DL_miniProject/README.md

 ## Overview

-* All codes are in Mini_Project_layer4.ipny file.
-The details about parameter choosing, optimizer etc are inside report pdf file.
+* All codes are in Mini_Project_layer4.ipny and in Mini_Project_layer3.ipny file, where we tried selection of layers.
+* The details about parameter choosing, optimizer etc are inside report pdf file.
 * The Optimizer we choosed to use is adadelta which is adam with initial momuntum.
 * The hyper paremeters we used are: 4758026
 * The final accuracy for training is: 99.99%